meili-epfl/Meili/README.md

 ## App Requirements

+### Overview of main features:
+- Google and Facebook sign in
+- Customizable profile (picture, name, bio)
+- Review (rating, title and summary) points of interest: add new or edit existing (unique review per user per point of interest)
+- Post (picture, title, text) on points of interest
+  - Sort posts by newest, oldest, or most popular
+  - Upvote/Downvote
+  - Comments (which can be sorted by newest or oldest)
+- In-app camera with editing: cropping, rotating, filters, emojis, text
+- Click on someones name or picture to visit their profile
+- Dark/Light/System modes
+- Save your favourite points of interest which will be displayed in your profile
+- Detailed information about each point of interest
+  - Take me there capabiltiy (will open google maps and give you directions to the point of interest)
+  - Possibility to call the point of interest
+  - Snippet of and link to the point of interest website
+- Feed with posts from points of interest close to you
+- Add friends nearby (using bluetooth technology)
+- Private chat with friends with notifications
+- Public chat for each point of interest
+- Meili Lens
+  - Orient phone in direction of a building/point of interest to find out its name.
+It will also be colored differently (in purple) on the map, allowing the user to click on it directly without having to look for it.
+This works with all points of interest in Meili.
+  - Take a photo of a landmark and find out what it is (uses Google's Landmark Detection API).
+This works only with well-known landmarks (Eiffel tower, Rockefeller Center, etc...)

 ### Split app model:

 - Firebase's Realtime Database (for chat messages) and Firestore (for everything else) are used as our backend.